Even Some Folks at Fox News Think The Russia Story Is A Big Deal

 Shepard Smith and Chris Wallace are the two most prominent faces of relative normalcy at Fox headquarters, and not surprisingly, they’re reacting to the Trump-Russia affair a little differently than most of their co-workers.
 While the rest of the network is either convincing its viewers that colluding with Russia to torpedo a rival presidential candidate is no biggie or somehow still blaming Hillary for everything, a video from Friday’s episode of Shepard Smith Reporting shows Smith and Wallace treating the story as the bombshell it is.

-Reacting to yet another revelation that another detail in the story that the Trump administration is telling about Donald Trump, Jr.’s meeting with a motley crew of suspicious characters is false, an incredulous Smith asks what most of us have been thinking: “If there’s nothing there, and that’s what they tell us, why all these lies?
+Reacting to the revelation that an eighth person attended Donald Trump, Jr.’s meeting of suspicious characters, an incredulous Smith asks what most of us have been thinking: “If there’s nothing there, and that’s what they tell us, why all these lies?
 Why is it lie after lie after lie?”

 “The deception is mind-boggling,” he goes on, before issuing what could have been a warning to some of his coworkers: “There are still people out there who believe we’re making it up, and one day they’re gonna realize we’re not, and look around and go, ‘Where are we?
 And why are we getting told all these lies?’”